Embedding Hindsight Reasoning in Separation Logic

-Since the shape is fixed, we write the hypothesis as $\weakhypof{\apred}{\apredp}{\apredpp}$.
+The hypotheses we are interested in have the shape Since the shape is fixed, we write the hypothesis as $\weakhypof{\apred}{\apredp}{\apredpp}$.
 It states that from a computation ending in $\apred$, every execution of the interferences and the self-interferences that leads to a state from $\nowof{\apredp}$ satisfies $\weakpastof{\apredpp}$.
-This is precisely the information that has been missing to justify Inclusion~\eqref{Equation:TIRelative}, as formulated in the following result, which is a consequence of \Cref{Lemma:SoundInclusion}.
+This is precisely the information that has been missing to justify Inclusion~\eqref{Equation:TIRelative}.

-\begin{lemma} If $\hypholdsof{\theInterference}{\weakhypof{\apred}{\apredp}{\apredpp}}$, then $\weakpastof{\apred}\cap \nowof{\apredp}\cap \governeddef\subseteq\weakpastof{\apredpp}$. \end{lemma}
+\begin{lemma} If $\,\hypholdsof{\theInterference}{\weakhypof{\apred}{\apredp}{\apredpp}}$, then $\weakpastof{\apred}\cap \nowof{\apredp}\cap \governeddef\subseteq\weakpastof{\apredpp}$. \end{lemma}

 We incorporate temporal interpolation into the separation logic presented in \Cref{sec:Preliminaries} by means of the new proof rule \ruleref{temporal-interpolation} given in \Cref{Figure:ProgramLogicTI}.
 It draws a conclusion as in Equation~\eqref{Equation:TINaive} at the expense of recording a hypothesis $\weakhypof{\apred}{\apredp}{\apredpp}$.
 There are a few things worth noting.
 The rule does not expect the predicate $\governeddef$ to be present in the premise.
 The soundness result will show that any program proof can be strengthend to maintain the set of governed computations, and we can therefore leave this set implicit.
 We draw the conclusion after a $\cskip$ command, which turns the weak past predicate $\weakpastof{\apredpp}$ from the hypothesis into a proper past predicate $\pastof{\apredpp}$.
 This is needed to harmonize the implicit treatment of $\governeddef$ with framing.
 However, one can easily avoid the $\cskip$ by applying the rule to the preceding command.
 The state predicates $\apred$ and $\apredp$ should be intuitionistic.
-Also this is related to framing.
+This is also related to framing.
 Rule~\ruleref{temporal-interpolation-unordered} is a variant in which we do not know whether $\apred$ or $\apredp$ has been observed first and we rely on both hyptheses.